 - individuals or part of a couple / family (eg siblings, single parent and child, couple and child)

-- linked to the Melton local government area
+- linked to the Melton local government area as well as neighbouring LGAs

 Construction of the new facility is currently under way.
 Updates on the Hope Street First Response Youth Service in Melton project, as each milestone is achieved, will be provided in our Featured Stories section.

 In the meantime, the First Response Youth Refuge Interim Model went live from Tuesday 12 March 2019.
-Two private rental properties have been secured to provide crisis accommodation and 24/7 onsite support until the Youth Refuge building is completed.
+Two private rental properties have been secured to provide crisis accommodation and 24/7 onsite support until the youth refuge building is completed.
 Please contact us for further information.

 Between 12 March – 30 June 2019, or 111 days of operation, the Youth Refuge Interim Model: